Khauri/directorify/README.md

 # Directorify
-**This package is still under heavy development** Create virtual or actualized directories with ease.
-Works in browser.
+***This package is still under heavy development***

+Create virtual or actualized directories with ease.
+Originally creeated to pretty print directory structures but now can do so much more.

 ## Installation